AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Wizard.md

 ### Spatial Deformation

 At 5th level, you learn a technique which allows you to slightly modify space around you on a whim, making it difficult for creatures and objects to pass through it.
 Using a quick action, you choose a 15' cube in space, up to 60' away from you.
-Until the start of your next turn, the area becomes difficult terrain, and counts as giving half-cover if ranged attacks are supposed to pass through the area.
+Until the start of your next turn, the area becomes difficult terrain, and counts as increasing the [[cover]] level by 1 if ranged attacks are supposed to pass through the area.
 The effect doesn't stack with itself.
 This counts as 0th-level, Arcana for the purpose of magic detection.

 ### Arcane Eye Expertise